NeonOstrich/School-Resources-and-Outcomes-Analysis-in-Jupyter-Notebook/README.md

 ## Organization

-Within "pandas-challenge" you will find this "README.md" file which provides an explanation of my analysis.
+Within this repository you will find this "README.md" file which provides an explanation of my analysis.
 You will also find the folder, "PyCitySchools" which contains my Python code in a Jupyter Notebook file, as well as a "Resources" folder.
 The "Resources" folder contains two documents "schools_complete.csv" and "students_complete.csv" which are used in this analysis.